nana-tec/PM-TOOL/README.md

 - Merge using supported strategies (merge/squash/rebase depending on provider).
 - "Merge when ready" (GitHub): enabled only when required checks pass and PR is not a draft.
 - Convert draft PRs to ready-for-review (GitHub).
+- Re-request review: quickly ping a previously requested reviewer to review again (GitHub/GitLab where supported).

+Diff viewer ergonomics

+- Full-screen mode for Compare, plus per-file pop-out to focus on a single file with a large, colorful diff.
+- Light virtualization for large diffs keeps rendering smooth by only mounting rows near the viewport.
+- Subtle animations on diff rows improve scanability during review.

 Setup